brianneryan/Ada-Application-Questions/README.md

 and that the day-to-day work would be a perpetual cognitive challenge to me.
 In terms of serving society, it’s difficult to say specifically how this might look— I can envision many applications for programming that would serve causes that I care about.
-To cite one possible idea, I would find it incredible to have the skills to couple my artistic training with programming prowess, to generate powerfully artful and effective promotional materials and communication platforms for organizations such as Planned Parenthood or the Anti Defamation League.
+To cite one possible idea, I would find it incredible to have the skills to couple programming prowess with my artistic training, to generate powerfully artful and effective promotional materials and communication platforms for organizations such as Planned Parenthood or the Anti-Defamation League.

 Some of my freelance and volunteer work has involved creating educational and promotional materials, but I have been limited by my skills.